 The Ultimate Guide to Fitness Words & Terminology

-Exercise is a huge topic to learn about, and when you really delve deep into what's out there, it's way too easy to get lost.
-When you aren't even sure what the words people mean when they're talking about fitness, it can be even harder.
+Exercise is a huge topic to learn about, and when you really delve deep into what’s out there, it’s way too easy to get lost.
+It can be even harder when you aren’t even sure what the words people mean when they’re talking about fitness, it can be even harder.
 We know that first hand.
-No matter if you're new to exercise or you've been hitting the gym for years, understanding is the key to succeeding.
+Whether you’re new to exercise or you’ve been hitting the gym for years, understanding is the key to succeeding.

 There are always new and improved things coming out every single day, and to make sure that you have what it takes to be able to sue them all to their fullest potential, you need to know what they mean.
 For that to happen, it's always a good idea to brush up on your vocab.